 The website may be somewhat difficult to navigate (particularly for those without experience online)

-Cigna began in 1792 as the Insurance Company of North America and was the first-ever Marine insurer in the U.S. Today, Cigna offers Medicare Supplement plans, as well as life, accident, and health insurance.
+Cigna began in 1792 as the Insurance Company of North America and was the first-ever Marine insurer in the U.S. Today, Cigna, an "A" (Excellent) rated company by AM Best, offers Medicare Supplement plans, as well as life, accident, and health insurance.

 Cigna is well-known for offering policies for people with preexisting conditions when these are not usually waived.
 In fact, Cigna may be the best choice for those who are applying for a Medicare Supplement plan outside of the Medigap Open Enrollment Period.
 Many other companies will reject applicants with serious medical conditions unless they are applying for Medicare supplemental insurance within their Medigap Open Enrollment Period.
 Common preexisting conditions include heart or kidney disease and diabetes, but be sure to ask whether any preexisting condition you may have will be covered.

 In addition to coverage for preexisting conditions, Cigna's website offers educational information on Medicare Supplement plans along with a helpful online platform to set up monthly payments, view policies, and request ID cards.
 Other features include a 7% household discount for others with a Cigna Medicare Supplement policy (varies from state to state) and gym discounts in some states.

 Insurance coverage is available in all 50 states as well as the District of Columbia.

 Cigna offers guaranteed renewable coverage for life, once you are accepted.

 You can request a quote from Cigna online or call Monday through Friday from 8:30 a.m. to 8:30 p.m ET.